-CBS has taken a wrong-headed stance on the Goldman case from the beginning, insisting upon calling it a "custody" battle when, in fact, this is a case about kidnapping.
-[In his June 2009 decision ordering the immediate return of Sean Goldman to the United States, Brazilian Judge Pinto called the wrongful retention of Sean Goldman by Lins e Silva, Sean's stepfather, a "second kidnapping."
+CBS has called the Goldman case a "custody" battle when, in fact, this is a case about kidnapping.
+[In his June 2009 decision ordering the immediate return of Sean Goldman to the United States, Brazilian Judge Pinto called the wrongful retention of Sean Goldman by Lins e Silva, Sean's stepfather, a "second kidnapping."]

 On the morning of December 24th, the world watched Sean being brought to the US Consulate on foot, being pushed and shoved through hordes of paparazzi.
 According to the New York Times, "[t]he family had no immediate comment on American charges that they rebuffed offers for a more discreet encounter."